Ataba29/Final-Project/README.md

 # Final-Project

-the project is being contucted in braude engineering college, everything is still a work in progress.
+the project is being conducted in braude engineering college, everything is still a work in progress.